aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 Use the `takesPrecendenceOver()` API to set the precedence of one group over the other.

+> These are the defaults that will be part of tsdoc, and not part of the README -
+> * description - empty
+> * precedence - `undefined`

 ## Identity Pools (Federated Identity)

 Identity pools enables creation of unique identities for their users and federate them with identity providers.
 These